| -------------

 At ET Web Hosting, we provide truly reliable web and email hosting service

-and real 24x7 support, at a realistic pricing point, built around solid
+and real 24x7 support, at a realistic pricing, built around solid

 and